Nycticebus kayan: Habitat and ecology

 Like other slow lorises, N. kayan is arboreal, nocturnal, and omnivorous, eating primarily insects, tree gum, nectar, and fruit.
 Likewise, this species has a toxic bite, a unique feature found only in slow lorises among primates.
 The toxin is produced by licking a brachial gland (a gland by its elbow), and the secretion mixes with its saliva to activate.
 The toxic bite is a deterrent to predators, and the toxin is also applied to the fur during grooming as a form of protection for infants.
 When threatened, slow lorises may also lick their brachial glands and bite the aggressors, delivering the toxin into the wound.
 Slow lorises can be reluctant to release their bite, which is likely to maximize the transfer of toxins.

 The face mask may help the species identify potential mates by distinguishing species, and may serve as an anti-predator strategy by making its eyes appear larger than they really are.

 Conservation

-While Nycticebus kayan has yet to be assessed by the IUCN, N. menagensis was listed as "Vulnerable" as of 2012.
-Because that species has been divided into four distinct species, each of the new species faces a higher risk of extinction.
-Accordingly, each of them are expected to be listed as "Vulnerable" at least, with some of them likely to be assigned to a higher-risk category.
+Nycticebus kayan has been assessed by the IUCN as "Vulnerable" as of 2020.
+It is estimated that there has been more than a 30% reduction in population over the past three generations (approximately 21-24 years), and it is projected that the current population may be further reduced by another 30% over the next three generations.

+Deforestation in Borneo and its associated habitat loss has been and continues to be one of the greatest threats to the survival of N. kayan.
+Between 1987 and 2012, one-third of Borneo's forests were lost.
+Much of that lost habitat has been converted, especially into palm oil plantations, or cleared by logging for tropical timber.
+Recurrent forest fires on Borneo have also contributed to significant loss of habitat and degraded air quality.

-Between 1987 and 2012, one-third of Borneo's forests were lost, making habitat loss one of the greatest threats to the survival of N. kayan.
-The illegal wildlife trade is also a major factor, with loris parts commonly sold for traditional medicine.
+All slow loris species are protected from commercial trade under Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Still, the illegal wildlife trade is a major threat to this species, with loris parts commonly sold for traditional medicine.
 Further, viral videos on YouTube promote the exotic pet trade.
-However, all slow loris species are protected from commercial trade under Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Subsequent release of unwanted pets back into the wild can introduce new threats.
+Slow lorises may also be caught by tourists and used as photo props.

+Hybridization poses another threat to this species, both in the wild and for confiscated individuals in rescue centers.